bonnyophelie/Morning-News-Frontend/README.md

             git push origin main

 GitLab CI/CD will automatically trigger the deployment based on the configuration in .gitlab-ci.yml.

-# Contributing

-If you'd like to contribute to this project, please follow the Contributing Guidelines.

-# License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for your own projects.

 Happy coding! 🚀